 If unsure of your eligibility, we strongly recommend that you have your qualifications assessed prior to registering for a course with Western.
 Email a copy of your transcripts to email@example.com or fax to 519-850-2526 and include a note indicating the course you are interested in, your OCT number and a return email address.
 We will respond by email with the evaluation results.

 Official transcripts: If you are approved to take the course, we will require an official sealed transcript sent directly from the issuing institution.
 The ASPIRE Office address is found in the Contact Us menu in the top right hand side of this web site.

 A combined Honour Specialist is the completion of TWO Honour Specialist AQ (you must register and pay for both courses).
 The courses can be taken concurrently or during different sessions, but we cannot send a report to the Ontario College of Teachers for either specialist until both courses have been successfully completed.
-For admission requirements for a combined Honour Specialist, please click here.
+For admission requirements for a combined Honour Specialist, please see our Admission Requirements page.

 For teachers employed by a board of education, a supervisory officer is the superintendent or assistant superintendent of the board.
 A principal is not deemed to be a supervisory officer.
 For teachers employed by a private school, the official appointed by the Ministry to provide supervisory services for the school is deemed to be the supervisory officer.

 One school year of teaching experience is equivalent to 194 teaching days if you are a supply teacher.
 The supervisory officer must certify your experience by completing and signing the Teaching Experience Form.

 If you wish to withdraw from a course, notify the ASPIRE Office in writing:

 Email firstname.lastname@example.org with your request and Western student number.
 Note that non-participation in the course does not presume formal withdrawal.